docker/docs/engine/admin/resource_constraints.md

 The CFS is the Linux kernel CPU scheduler for normal Linux processes.
 Several runtime flags allow you to configure the amount of access to CPU resources your container has.
-When you use these settings, Docker modifies the settings for the the container's cgroup on the host machine.
+When you use these settings, Docker modifies the settings for the container's cgroup on the host machine.

 | Option                | Description                 |